 8.1 Introduction

-Within this section, countermeasures and solutions are described preventing threats described in clause 7.
+Within this clause, countermeasures and solutions are described preventing threats described in clause 7.
 A combination of countermeasures may need to be implemented to comprehensively mitigate the risk and to overcome the threat, i.e. a set of appropriate countermeasures has to be selected depending on the requirements of the specific M2M Solution.

 8.2 Countermeasures